simoncblyth/j/issues/blyth-88-quadrant-matching.rst

 Presumably POM:1 HAS NO SD because theEfficiency is zero ?
 Why is theEfficiency 0 ?
-FIX that
+FIXED that
 -----------------------------------------------------------------------------------------------

 ::